faithokamoto/bach/README.md

 `--max-drop` samples have homozygous or missing genotypes, then skip this SNP.
 2. Look up all reads overlapping the SNP.
 Save the locations of their **mates** in two lists, separated by the allele of the mate overlapping the SNP.
+3. Count the number of mates in bins of `--window-step` width.
+Skip the bin that **overlaps the SNP** itself.
-3. Slide a **window** (width `--window-width`) across the SNP's chromosome.
+4. Slide a **window** (width `--window-width`) as chunks of bins.
 4. For each window, determine *for each sample* whether mates of one allele are more abundant than the other.
-    * Windows which **overlap the SNP** itself are skipped.
-    * Window move in steps of `--move-step` Mbp, starting from 0, until the end of the chromosome.
-    * This portion of the algorithm uses pointers to indices in the sorted lists of mate positions, and thus will only traverse each list once per variant.
-5. Determine whether this window is biased by **counting** ref-biased samples, alt-biased samples, and neutral (identical mate count for both alleles) samples.
+Sum across this window's bins by allele.
     * The overall bias of the window is either `ref` or `alt` based on which category has more biased samples.
     * If more than `--max-opposite` share of the samples have the opposite bias